Stacy-Martin/E_Commerce_Back_End/README.md

   - [Preview](#preview)

 ## Installation
-To install necessary dependencies, run the following command:
+To install necessary dependencies and initialize the database, run the following command:
 ~~~
 `npm init -y`
 `npm install`
 `npm install inquirer`
 `npm install mysql`
-`node index.js`
+`node ./index.js`
 ~~~

 ## Usage

 Clone or download the project from Github to your local computer.
-From the project directory, `run npm init -y`,` npm install` and then `node ./index.js` to XXXXXXXXXXXXXXX.
+From the project directory execute the following commands: ` npm install`, `run npm init -y`, and then `node ./index.js`.
+Then create the database by running the schema in MySQL workbench.
+Back in the terminal, populate the database with `npm run seed` and get the server running with `npm start`.

 ## License
 This project is licensed under the [License: Unlicense](http://unlicense.org/) license.